steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ### Evaluating

 My accuracy results were pretty decent out of the gate.
-To truly understand how it was performing, I fed the output of the network back into the test UI to visualize how it succeeded and how it failed.
+To truly understand how the network was performing, I fed the output of the network back into the test UI to visualize how it succeeded and how it failed.

 There were many difficult examples where it was spot on, and it made me a proud daddy: